Root-finding with Implicit Deflation: Introduction

 \section{Introduction}

 Univariate polynomial root-finding, that is, approximation of the roots $x_{1}$, $\dots$, $x_d$ of a polynomial equation

-has been the central problem of Mathematics for four millennia, since the Sumerian times, and is still involved in various areas of for modern computation and is a subject of intensive research.
-We consider root-finding by means of functional iterations, which include highly efficient algorithms, most popular among the users.
+has been the central problem of Mathematics for four millennia, since the Sumerian times.
+It is still involved in various areas of modern computation and is the subject of intensive research worldwide.
+The user's choice since 2000 has been the package MPSolve (cf. \cite{BF00}, \cite{BR14}), which implements Ehrlich's functional iterations, but other functional iterations such as Newton's and Weierstrass's are also highly popular.
+Ehrlich's and Weierstrass's iterations converge simultaneously to all complex roots of a polynomial.
+Newton's iterations converge to a single root but can be extended to approximation of all roots or the roots in a fixed domain.

-In the next section we recall some of these algorithms.
-In Section \ref{seff} we discuss their local efficiency and its dramatic increase based on superfast multipoint polynomial evaluation and Fast Multipoint algorithm.

-In the rest of the paper we focus on the problem of deflation of the input polynomial.
-Quite typically functional iterations and some other iterative root-finders first approximate a single root or a set of well-conditioned roots and then seek the other roots.
+Usually root-finding iterations approximate (we say {\em tame}) most of the roots, and then one can deflate an input polynomial and keep updating only the approximations to the remaining, {\em wild} roots.

-In addition to some highly efficient methods for explicit deflation (covered, in \cite{S82}, \cite{K98}, and \cite{P18}), we discuss some alternative techniques such as implicit deflation, which enables us to exploit the sparseness of an input and to avoid numerical stability problems.
+Efficient methods for explicit deflation can be found in \cite{P19} and references therein, but here we study alternative techniques of implicit deflation, which enable us to exploit the sparseness of an input and to avoid numerical stability problems caused by the coefficient growth in factorization of a polynomial.

+The partition of the root set into tame and wild roots for a fixed root-finder depends on the roots disposition relatively to the initial root approximations.
+So the partition should change if we change the initial approximations or if we map the variable, apply the same root-finder to the new resulting polynomial, and then recover the roots of the original polynomial by applying the converse map.
+By using implicit deflation we avoid computing the new coefficients in these mappings (see Sections \ref{s3} and \ref{snnlrmp}).
+We conjecture that already the union of a small number of the resulting variations of the set of tame roots would include all roots of $p$, and we can strengthen our chances for success of this heuristic approach by applying it concurrently using various functional iterations.

+In Section \ref{seff} we point out another promising direction to enhancing the power of root-finding iterations, namely by means of incorporation of superfast multipoint polynomial evaluation and the Fast Multipole Method.
+We demonstrate the high promise of this approach by showing that it yields a dramatic increase of local efficiency of root-finding iterations.

+Otherwise we organize our paper as follows.
+In the next section we recall some popular functional iterations for polynomial root-finding.
+In Section \ref{sextw} we comment on partitioning polynomial roots into tame ones (already approximated) and wild ones.
+In Section \ref{s2} we compare explicit and implicit deflation and specify implicit deflation for Newton's iterations.
+We combine implicit deflation with linear maps of the variable and reversion of a polynomial in Section \ref{s3} and with squaring the variable in Section \ref{snnlrmp}, followed by our comments on potential benefits of concurrent root-finding in Section \ref{stmw}.